ClearDemand/culture/talent_acquisition/data_engineer/data_engineer_coding_exercise.md

 #### Acceptance Criteria

 _in addition to the [General Acceptance Criteria for data imports](#general-acceptance-criteria)..._
-* If a product is sold outside of the period of, or not included within the Markdown plan, assume it was sold at the regular prices
+* If a product is sold outside of the period of an associated Markdown plan assume it was sold at its regular price.
+* If a product is not included within any Markdown plan, assume it was sold at its regular price.

 ## User Stories - Reports